top of page

 When things don’t go to plan, we are able to learn from it, and adjust our behaviour accordingly.
 This then fuels our sense of confidence and our self-compassionate voice for next time.

 Imagine the best teacher you’ve ever had, and how they motivated you.
 Were they critical or encouraging?
 Notice that it was not a namby pamby, pathetic voice.
 It was a voice of fierce confidence.
-This is the voice we need to nurture within ourselves.
-And the voice we want to model and nurture for our children, too.

 Does this resonate for you?
 Let me know what you think.